openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 [APPENDICES](#appendices)

 ## Introduction
-The EQUELLA Bulk Importer (EBI) is a program that allows you to upload content into the award winning Pearson EQUELLA® content management system.
-It allows non-technical users to quickly and easily import large amounts of content into EQUELLA.
+The openEQUELLA Bulk Importer (EBI) is a program that allows you to upload content into the award winning openEQUELLA content management system.
+It allows non-technical users to quickly and easily import large amounts of content into openEQUELLA.
 The simple steps to use it are as follows:
 1. Collect your data into a spreadsheet-like text file called a comma separated view (CSV)
-2. Specify in your CSV where in EQUELLA data should go and any files you wish to attach
+2. Specify in your CSV where in openEQUELLA data should go and any files you wish to attach
-3. Point the EBI at your CSV and your EQUELLA server
+3. Point the EBI at your CSV and your openEQUELLA server
 4.
 From here the EBI does all the work.

 ### Knowledge Required to Use the EBI

 The EBI is easy to use and does not require any programming or scripting skills.
-You should, however, have a basic understanding of EQUELLA including familiarity with the EQUELLA Admin Console, EQUELLA schemas and EQUELLA collections.
+You should, however, have a basic understanding of openEQUELLA including familiarity with the openEQUELLA Admin Console, openEQUELLA schemas and openEQUELLA collections.
 Familiarity with Microsoft® Excel is also handy but not essential.

 ### How the EBI Works
 The EBI can either be installed on your workstation or on a server.
 From there it reads a CSV text file provided by you.
 From the data in each row of your CSV it forms metadata and uploads any specified file attachments which can be either on your computer or a network share.
 The EBI then creates a corresponding item with the metadata and file attachments.

-For each row in the CSV the EBI creates (or updates) an item in EQUELLA.
-It can upload content to an EQUELLA installation on the same computer, an installation on the local network or an EQUELLA server accessed over the Internet.
+For each row in the CSV the EBI creates (or updates) an item in openEQUELLA.
+It can upload content to an openEQUELLA installation on the same computer, an installation on the local network or an openEQUELLA server accessed over the Internet.

 ### Technical Stuff
 The EBI is a Python application written in Python 2.7.
 It is packaged as a standalone application for Windows and Macintosh using py2exe and py2app respectively.
 It can be run on platforms other than Windows or Macintosh by installing Python 2.7.4 or higher (but not Python 3) and wxPython 2.8 and running the source Python scripts included in the Windows package.

-The EBI communicates with EQUELLA using the EQUELLA SOAP APIs over the HTTP or HTTPS inter-networking protocols.
-The application can optionally communicate with EQUELLA via a proxy and supports Basic and Digest proxy authentication.
+The EBI communicates with openEQUELLA using the openEQUELLA SOAP APIs over the HTTP or HTTPS inter-networking protocols.
+The application can optionally communicate with openEQUELLA via a proxy and supports Basic and Digest proxy authentication.
 All network communications are achieved with the standard Python library urllib2.
-Files are “POSTed” to EQUELLA in Base64-encoded “chunks”.
+Files are “POSTed” to openEQUELLA in Base64-encoded “chunks”.

-The EBI largely uses the EQUELLA 5.1 API which is back-supported in later versions of EQUELLA.
-Some EBI functionality may leverage features that are only available in later versions of EQUELLA.
-Any such features are emphasized in this document as to what versions of EQUELLA they are supported in.
+The EBI largely uses the openEQUELLA 5.1 API which is back-supported in later versions of openEQUELLA.
+Some EBI functionality may leverage features that are only available in later versions of openEQUELLA.
+Any such features are emphasized in this document as to what versions of openEQUELLA they are supported in.

 ## Installation and Start Up
 ### System Requirements